J3r1n-sudo/C-plus-plus-Notes/Notes/C++ General Notes.md

 ################################################################################################################################################################################

 1} Why it is used?
---> Basic computer programs and softwares, Operating Systems, Games,Self driving cars, Power grids etc etc --> Used in cases where optimization and dependability is a key!
+--> Basic computer programs and softwares, Operating Systems, Games ,Self driving cars, Power grids etc etc --> Used in cases where optimization and dependability is a key!

 2} It is a language with a lot of features...